Byelaw 49 - Prohibition of discharge of sewage to the Thames

 49.2 In this byelaw “houseboat” means any vessel (other than a ship registered under the Merchant Shipping Act 1995 or any vessel usually used for navigation) which is used primarily as a place of habitation, or as a place for accommodating or receiving persons for the purposes of shelter, recreation, entertainment or refreshment, or as club premises or offices, while it is moored.

-In 2015 the PLA proposed to extend the byelaw covering all commercial vessels in the Thames, as currently the passenger boat industry and commercial sailing yachts are not required to contain their Blackwater.
-This is currently going through consultation with Department for transport and will state; Aofhjvv by 2023
+In 2015, the PLA proposed to extend the byelaw covering all commercial vessels in the Thames, as currently the passenger boat industry and commercial sailing yachts are not required to contain their Blackwater.
+This is currently going through consultation with Department for Transport and will state; from 1 January 2023, any other commercial vessel fitted with toilet facilities must ensure no sewage is discharged into the Thames.

 International Vessels calling into the port must comply with MARPOL standards and are regulated by the MCA.